QUICK ESCAPE FROM SITE

 is, in the absence of proof to the contrary, proof that the accused took the person or arranged for the person to be taken from the State with the intention of having prohibited female genital mutilation performed on the person.

-Sweden not only prohibits female genital mutilation within its borders, but also punishes any person residing in Sweden who participates in FGM in another country even if that country allows the practice.
+Sweden and Kenya not only prohibit female genital mutilation within their borders, but also punishes any person residing in Sweden or Kenya who participates in FGM in another country even if that country allows the practice.

 Anyone who has committed an offence under the terms of this Act is to be sentenced in a Swedish court of law, even if Chapter 2 Sections 2 or 3 of the Penal Code(describing the limited circumstances in which Swedish courts can prosecute, under Swedish law, crimes committed outside the Realm of Sweden) … are inapplicable.